How to Get Rid of Carpet Beetles

 - Seal obvious cracks and crevices in your windows and doors.

-- Transfer bird nests away from your door or window to a different location, as they can be a vessel for carpet beetles to travel from place to place.
+- Transfer bird nests away from your door or window to a different location, as birds can be a vessel for carpet beetles to travel from place to place.

 Are carpet beetles dangerous?

 No. Unlike some pests, carpet beetles don’t harm people or pets.
-However, they can cause costly damage to carpets, linen clothes, and other natural fibers.
+However, they can cause costly damage to carpets, wool clothes, leather, and other animal-based fibers and materials.

 How many carpet beetles is a cause for concern?

 Although you may see just one or two carpet beetles in your home, it’s likely there are more around.
-Adult carpet beetles lay their eggs in dark areas, with more than 100 hatching within a few weeks.
+Adult carpet beetles lay 50 to 100 eggs at a time in dark areas, and the larvae will begin to cause damage as soon as they hatch.
 This makes it important to address carpet beetle infestations as soon as they are spotted.

 Do carpet beetles live in beds?